S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/evaluate-and-evolve-agreements.md

 # Evaluate And Evolve Agreements

 <summary>
-Ongoingly review and develop the body of governance agreements, to integrate learning and eliminate waste, so that all agreements remain current and valuable over time.
+Ongoingly review and develop the body of policies, to integrate learning and eliminate waste, so that all agreements remain current and valuable over time.
 </summary>

 Regular review of agreements is an essential practice for a learning organization: